The Top 8 Social Media Metrics for Advertisers

 Why Engagement Matters

 If your reach is spot on, but your engagement is missing, this is a problem.
 If people are not engaging with the content you shared, then what is the point of posting it in the first place?
-Your social media engagement rate tell you how interested your audience is, plus what content resonates and what content does not.
-Then you’ll be able to tweak your social strategy based on this information.
+Your social media engagement rate tells you how interested your audience is, plus what content resonates and what content does not.
+Then you’ll be able to tweak your social media copy and overall strategy based on this information.
 For instance, if pictures of dogs are receiving 10X more engagement then pictures of cats, you would up the dog pictures and put the cats to bed.

 How to Measure Your Engagement Rate